 Prepare your child for success!
 Preschool gets your child ready for school with a strong foundation for learning now.

 The Boston Public Schools preschool program is one of the strongest in the nation.
-Research shows children who attend BPS preschool are more prepared for kindergarten in areas of early math, reading, and social-emotional development.
+Research shows children who attend BPS preschool are more prepared for kindergarten in the areas of early math, reading, and social-emotional development.